 My Favorite Brunette (April 4, 1947)

-Released on April 4, 1947: Bob Hope is a baby photographer with dreams of being a private eye who tries to help a dark-eyed dreamboat find her missing husband.
+Released on April 4, 1947: (running time 1 hour and 47 minutes) Bob Hope is a baby photographer with dreams of being a private eye who tries to help a dark-eyed dreamboat find her missing husband.

 Produced by Bob Hope and Daniel Dare